MaterializeInc/materialize/doc/user/content/sql/system-catalog.md

 [sinks](/sql/create-sink), and therefore `pg_catalog` does not display information about the sinks available in a Materialize.

+Objects in the system catalog:

+- cannot be joined in a query with user objects
+- can be queried in any [transaction](/sql/begin) (including write-only)
+- do not have snapshot isolation in transactions, but instead always use the most recent state

 ## `mz_catalog`

 The following sections describe the available objects in the `mz_catalog`